peurKe/auto_ZONA_translator/README.md

 ```
     To play with this translation:
         1. Just launch 'Z.O.N.A' game from Steam as usual.
-        2. Be sure to select 'Ukrainian' language in 'Z.O.N.A' game's settings.
+        2. Be sure to select 'Ukrainian/Russian' language in 'Z.O.N.A' game's settings.

     /!\ Over the next few days:
         If 'Z.O.N.A' no longer launches correctly or if a new update has been made by AGaming+